-- (a) As soon as a student has cleared the courses prescribed by the DRC covered in the first kind of course work, he should make a formal application to DRC for permission to appear at the Qualifying Examination. - (b) For each student, qualifying examination will be conducted in two areas from the list of qualifying examination areas approved for the department.
-One of these must be in the area in which He/she proposes to undertake research.
-The list will be available with Dean AR which can be modified by the joint recommendation of DRCs of the campuses.
-One can also choose one area from across other department areas.
+- (a) As soon as a student has cleared the courses prescribed by the DRC covered in the first kind of course work, he/she should make a formal application to DRC for permission to appear for the Qualifying Examination - (b) For each student, qualifying examination will be conducted in two areas from the list of qualifying examination areas approved for the department.
+One of these must be in the area in which he/she proposes to undertake research.
+The list will be available with Dean AGSR which can be modified by the joint recommendation of DRCs of the campuses.
+With the increasing emphasis on multi-disciplinary research, PhD student can also choose one relevant area from departments other than his/her own department in consultation with notional supervisor.

-The candidate selected under e,f or g of clause 8.02 will also follow the 8.07 same pattern of qualifying examinationas mentioned in clause 8.06
+The candidate selected under (e), (f) or (g) of clause 8.02 will also follow the same pattern of qualifying examination as mentioned in clause 8.06